WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 The Eldians ultimately lost.
 Their leader, Karl Fritz, grew tired of the fight and betrayed them, forcing his own people to retreat to the island of Paradis[4].

-If you remember correctly, Paradis is the _Attack on Titan_ equivalent of Madagascar. [url=https://en.wikipedia.org/wiki/Madagascar_Plan]When I brought this up to two German friends of mine, they rightfully flipped the fuck out, and linked me to this page.[/url] I _told you_ that the picture of Eren as King Julian would be relevant.
+If you remember correctly, Paradis is the _Attack on Titan_ equivalent of Madagascar.
+[When I brought this up to two German friends of mine, they rightfully flipped the fuck out, and linked me to this page.](https://en.wikipedia.org/wiki/Madagascar_Plan) I _told you_ that the picture of Eren as King Julian would be relevant.
 I _told you_.

 Not every Eldian was brought to Paradis, though.
 Some others were kept outside—and their descendants are the victims of the heinous racism I described above.
 Humans call it _justice_, because they’re doing to the Eldians what the Eldians did to them.
 And of course, this includes marking them with yellow stars, and red armbands: